nikolaystrikhar/gutenberg-forms/readme.txt

 6. Form Styles

 == Changelog ==

 For more information, visit [Gutenberg Forms](https://gutenbergforms.com)

-= 2.2.8.4 = 6 Jan 2023
+= [2.2.8.4] 11 Jan 2023 =

 - Security: Guests had access to the form entries via WP API
 - Security: Prevent direct access to .php files
 - Security: Other security fixes
+- Fix: More strings can be translated
+- Tweak: Improve WP admin screens a bit
-- Fix: Entries not showing if the default permalinks structure is set
+- Tweak: Entries management works the default WP way
-- Enhancement: Minor UX improvements for admins
+- Tweak: Form templates, they all have to be updated, so hiding for now to avoid confusions
-- Update: Remove Extendify
+- Tweak: Remove Extendify
-- Update: Minimum PHP version is 7.4
+- Version: Minimum PHP version is 7.4
+- Deprecate: Extensions other than ReCaptcha are no longer supported, too many complaints about them, they have to be tested and reworked

-= 2.2.8.3 = 5 Jan 2023
+= [2.2.8.3] 5 Jan 2023 =

-- Fix: Plugin was broken on wp.org.
+* Fix: Plugin was broken on wp.org
-- Update: Compatibility with WP 6.1.1.
+* Update: Compatibility with WP 6.1.1
-- Update: Readme.

 = 2.2.8.1 = (16 May 2022)